sytone/obsidian-queryallthethings/docs/examples-tutorials/handlebars/obsidian.md

 layout: default
 parent: Handlebars
 grand_parent: Examples / Tutorials
-title: taskCheckbox Helper
+title: obsidian Helper
 ---

-This uses a simple query to help show what the `taskCheckbox`-helper does when rendering.
+This uses a simple query to help show what the `obsidian`-helper does when rendering.

 ### Example